 Mazinger Z is, of course, the Trope Maker here, including it in almost all the incarnations of the Mazinger franchise.
 Depending on the iteration, the arm would come back on its own, or he'd have to pick it up.
 The standard rocket punch is eventually upgraded to the Kyoukagata Rocket Punch ("Reinforced Rocket Punch"), consisting of identical fists with stronger armor.
 Mazinger Z possess a technique called Daisharin Rocket Punch ("Giant Swing Rocket Punch") in which it spins its arms rapidly, building up momentum before firing off both fists in standard Rocket Punch fashion.
 Mazinger Z also once used a technique called "Boomerang Fist", in which the rocket punch was attached to the upper arm with a retractable chain, and the "Iron Cutter", a Rocket Punch with blades extended on the sides of the forearms.

-Unbuilt Trope: The Mazinger's design also kept in mind several things later shows neglected: the mechanisms of launching AND retrieval were clearly visible, Mazinger was built to be able to use any of its weapons even though it was missing its arms (hence, Kouji was not hindered when a Robeast picked, disabled or shattered the Mazinger's fists, which happened so often like you would expect), and Prof. Yumi ensured there always was at least a pair of Mazinger's spare fists in the Institute to launch at Mazinger in case of Kouji needed them urgently.
+Unbuilt Trope: The Mazinger's design also kept in mind several things later shows neglected: the mechanisms of launching AND retrieval were clearly visible, Mazinger was built to be able to use all of its other weapons even if it was missing its arms (hence, Kouji was not hindered when a Robeast picked up, disabled or shattered Mazinger's fists, which happened very often like you would expect), and Prof. Yumi ensured there always was at least a pair of Mazinger's spare fists in the Institute to launch at Mazinger in case Kouji needed them urgently.

 Deconstructed Trope: Ironically, the Trope Maker series also deconstructed the trope.
 In one episode, Boss cajoles Prof. Yumi's assistants to build him his own Humongous Mecha (Boss Borot)... using junk.
 When he eagerly asked if Boss Borot will have a Rocket Punch, Prof. Morimori's answer was: "Are you out of your mind?
 Your robot is made of SCRAP METAL.
 The fist would shatter upon impact."

-Mazinger Angels: The Fem Bots of Sayaka and her team combine their Torpedo Tits attacks with the Rocket Punch of the series where the characters piloting them were born (Sayaka's Aphrodite combines its Oppai Missiles with Iron Cutter, and so on).
-Minerva-X is the exception, wielding a regular Rocket Punch.
+Mazinger Angels: The Fem Bots of Sayaka and her team combine their traditional Torpedo Tits attacks with the Rocket Punch of the series where the characters piloting them were introduced (Sayaka's Aphrodite A combines its Photon Missiles with Iron Cutter, and so on).
+Minerva X is the exception, wielding a regular Rocket Punch.